aantonelli94/aantonelli94.github.io/_pages/research_areas/gravphys.md

 A second approximation that still expands expressions in weak fields, but this time for arbitrary velocities, is the *post-Minkowskian* (PM) approximation.

-A third and final approximation is the small-mass-ratio (SMR) approximation, where one expands the Einstein equations in the asymmetry between the binary's masses.
+A third and final approximation is the *small-mass-ratio* (SMR) approximation, where one expands the Einstein equations in the asymmetry between the binary's masses.

-All these can be included in synergetic approaches such as the effective-one-body (EOB) formalism to extend their domain of validity.
+All these can be included in synergetic approaches such as the *effective-one-body* (EOB) formalism to extend their domain of validity.
 The idea here is that, within such approaches, one can cover a larger portion of the binary's parameter space using the same relativistic information.

 -------------------------

-# Completed Projects
+# Projects

-- Collaborators and I have have explored how useful the PM approximation is to model LIGO-Virgo-type binaries, finding that successive orders in the PM approximation (coming from studying unbound scattering orbits) are indeed useful to model the *bound* orbits expected to be detected in LIGO-Virgo analyses.
+- Collaborators and I have have explored how useful the PM approximation is to model LIGO-Virgo-type binaries, finding that successive orders in the PM approximation are indeed useful to model the *bound* orbits expected to be detected in LIGO-Virgo analyses.
+This is not trivial, as PM information is usually obtained by studying scattering and hence unbound orbits.
 [Paper](https://arxiv.org/pdf/1901.07102.pdf){: .btn--research}

 - We have included SMR information into a EOB Hamiltonian for quasicircular nonspinning binaries, and compared the results against numerical-relativity simulations.
 We find *excellent* agreement, which suggests that self-force information may be a better base to model binaries than the PN approximation currently in use.
 [Paper](https://arxiv.org/pdf/1907.11597.pdf){: .btn--research}